segmentio/segment-docs/src/connections/reverse-etl/reverse-etl-source-setup-guides/snowflake-setup.md

 > Segment now supports key-pair authentication for Snowflake Reverse ETL sources.

 ## Set up guide
 Follow the instructions below to set up the Segment Snowflake connector.
-Segment recommends you use the `ACCOUNTADMIN` role to execute all the commands below, and that you create a user that authenticates with a key pair.
+Segment recommends you use the `ACCOUNTADMIN` role to execute all the commands below, and that you create a user that authenticates with an encrypted key pair.

 1. Log in to your Snowflake account.
 2. Navigate to *Worksheets*.